 To find out more about our piano courses, contact us on 222-66-889-99

 Develop your analytical, melodic and harmonic understanding with the help of improvisation, covering a wide variety of styles.
-You'll become a more confident player as a result.
-It is possible to join a later module if you have appropriate skills.
+Become a more confident player as a result.
+For players at Grade 5 and above.